Pharmaceutical & Healthcare Marketing MBA

 Location and Time of Courses for the On-ground Program

 The two-day course format accommodates the personal and professional demands of individual students.
 Courses are offered nearly every Friday/Saturday year round.
 Students may attend as often as their schedule permits, completing the degree requirements within six years.
-Students in this program are also permitted to take online courses when needed.
+Students in this program are also permitted to take online courses as desired.

 Location and Time of Courses for the Online Program

 The online course format accommodates the personal and professional demands of individual students.
 Courses are delivered over one calendar month, with weekly meetings held via web conferencing.
 Students may attend as often as their schedule permits, completing the degree requirements within six years.
-The Capstone residency course, MPE 795, is a three-day course offered on a Thursday, Friday and Saturday at the Chubb Hotel and Conference Center, Lafayette Hill, PA.
+The Capstone residency course, MPE 795, is a three-day course offered on a Thursday, Friday and Saturday either on campus or at an offsite conference center.
 Students in this online program are also permitted to take courses in the two-day format as desired.

-In-person courses are offered at the Chubb Center (15 minutes from Main Campus).
-Each course is completed in a Friday/Saturday classroom session, along with a pre- and post-assignment.
-Visit the web site at www.chubbhoteandconferencecenter.com for more information about The Chubb Hotel Conference Center.
+In-person courses are offered on the Saint Joseph’s University campus.
+Each course is completed in a Friday/Saturday classroom session, along with a pre- and post-assignments.

 Learning Goals and Objectives